ARM-software/bob-build/docs/user_guide/code_generation.md

 outputs `${tool} -i ${in} -o ${out}` can work, as long as the tool is taught to parse the command line appropriately.

-Commands that use specific flags to identify a particular input/output are not well catered for.
+Commands that use specific flags to identify a particular output are not well catered for.
+For inputs, the template `{{match_srcs
+\"file.txt\"}}` can be used to name a particular file from the module's `src` list.

 The `${in}` variable contains all source files from `srcs` and `generated_sources`.
 The `${out}` variable contains all the outputs